 Try these fun brain break ideas to help active kids stay focused and learn at their best.
-Brain break activities are great for incorporating movement into your day in and out of the elementary classroom.
+Brain break activities are great for incorporating movement into your day in and out of the elementary classroom and promoting calmness.

 Brain Break Ideas for Active Kids In and Out of the Classroom

 Activity brain breaks serve an important purpose in and out of the classroom.
-School is hard work for kids.
-We expect them to cram so much into each day, learning a ton of information that they need to retain and put into practice.
-It can be exhausting.
+School is hard work for younger kids.
+We expect them to cram a lot into each day, learning a ton of information they need to retain and put into practice.
+It can be exhausting and can lead to negative behaviors.
 Brain breaks allow kids to take a minute to refocus and release some energy.

 Homelife needs active time too.
 Kids should have opportunities to be kids through active play, movement, and games throughout the day and on weekends.

-Moving around, even if it’s just stretching, gives the body a boost by increasing blood flow.
-In turn, this provides the brain with increased blood flow, which gives kids the edge they need to help retain information and stay focused.
-By taking a break and moving around, kids receive a necessary tool they need to succeed in and out of the classroom.
+Moving around, even if it’s just stretching, boosts the body by increasing blood flow.
+In turn, this gives the brain more oxygen and increased blood flow, giving kids the edge they need to help retain information and stay focused.
+By taking a break and moving around, kids receive the necessary tools to succeed in and out of the classroom.

 Educational Brain Break Ideas

-Brain breaks should be breaks from whatever the class is currently working on… but just because it’s a break, doesn’t mean it can’t be educational!
-These educational brain break ideas give kids the chance to move around and have fun with their classmates, families, and friends, as they practice a skill they’ve already learned.
-From spelling words to skip counting, these educational brain break ideas will quickly become favorites for the classroom and beyond.
+Brain breaks should be breaks from whatever the class is currently working on.
+But just because it’s a break doesn’t mean it can’t be educational!
+These educational brain breaks increase sensory processing, allowing kids to move around and have fun with their classmates.
+From spelling words to skip counting, these academic brain break ideas will quickly become favorites for the classroom and beyond.

 - Pop – To practice skip counting during a brain break, have kids line up for a game of Pop!
 Pick a magic number, then have each child takes a turn counting, with the word POP replacing multiples of the magic number.
 If skip counting by 3s, the line would count 1-2-POP-4-5-POP.